-The ‘Hold at’ option holds at the desired frequency with the desired amplitude.
-In the ‘Sweep up from’ and ‘Sweep down from’ drop-down menu you work with a table within that option to select the frequency range of the sweep, the sweep rate, and starting and ending amplitudes.
+The Hold at option holds the test at the desired frequency with a desired amplitude.
+For the Sweep up from and Sweep down from options, the customer manages a table to select the frequency range of the sweep, the sweep rate, and starting and ending amplitudes.

-At the bottom of the S‐o‐R tab window, will be the required Grms, velocity RMS, and displacement for the given set of test conditions.
+At the bottom of the S‐o‐R tab window are the required gRMS, velocity RMS, and displacement for the given set of test conditions.